Configuring TamoGraph

 For passive surveys, TamoGraph can also compute WLAN characteristics outside the guess range zone, although such computations will have a lower degree of accuracy.
 Check the Extrapolate data beyond the guess range box to enable such computations.
 Enabling this option will mean that data visualizations will cover the entire map rather than the areas that you actually surveyed.
 Enabling this option is not recommended.

-The Apply power spectral density (PSD) correction in the 6 GHz band checkbox, as the name suggests, is applicable only to 802.11ax APs that work in the 6 GHz band.
+The Apply power spectral density (PSD) correction in the 6 GHz band checkbox, as the name suggests, is applicable only to 802.11ax/be APs that work in the 6 GHz band.
 Such APs operate within the power limitations set by the FCC in the USA and similar regulatory bodies in other countries.
 Essentially, the limitation is that the transmit power depends on the channel width: the wider the channel, the more transmit power can be used.
 This constitutes a problem for passive surveys in which TamoGraph normally relies on the signal strength of the received beacons and probe responses.
 Because beacons and probe responses are transmitted using the narrowest possible channel width (i.e., 20 MHz), their RSSI could be lower than the RSSI of the actual data packets.
 However, this is true only for some classes of 6 GHz APs, such as Low Power Indoor (LPI) APs and Very Low Power (VLP) APs.
 Standard Power (SP) APs reach the highest power spectral density at 20 MHz, so no correction is needed for SP APs.
 For a more detailed explanation, please read the online resources here and here.

 For predictive models, you can specify the expected noise level for your virtual environment.
 There are two separate controls for each band 2.4 GHz, 5 GHz and 6 GHz bands.
 The default level is -90 dBm for 2.4 GHz and -95 dBm for 5 GHz and 6 GHz.